BeLuckyDaf/omp/README.md

 The program allows the user to open an existing RGB image, convert it to grayscale, apply the Sobel operator to the image and then save it to a file.
+Once again, the resulting file will contain the image in the grayscale format.

 Even though, the task only includes what is described above, the codebase has a lot more potential.
 It allows to open, read